Catherine Hill Bay, New South Wales: Mining

 The settlement was first made after land was purchased on 1 April 1865.
 The town of Cowper was created, to serve as a base for coal mining by the New Wallsend Company in 1873 with the first shipment on 17 December of that year.
 The name Catherine Hill was adopted to commemorate the schooner Catherine Hill that had run aground in 1867.

 Later, the Wallarah Coal Company mined and shipped coal from the area including its nearby Crangan Bay mine.
 This was taken over by the Coal and Allied Group.

 A railway originally was used to transport the coal to the wharf; later, trucks and automated loading belt systems were used.

 Rutile was mined from the beach sands during the 1960s.

 Population

 In the 2016 Census, there were 162 people in Catherine Hill Bay.
 89.3% of people were born in Australia and 93.5% of people spoke only English at home.
+There were 111 private dwellings.

+At the 2021 census, the population had increased to 943 people and the number of private dwellings had increased to 404.